-There have been no significant changes in the FES design since its certification in 2015.
+Being a relatively new survey, there have been no significant changes in the FES design since its certification in 2015.

-Some of the key NAS recommendations (National Academies of Sciences, Engineering, 2017) for the FES were:
+Some of the key 2017 NASEM recommendations for the FES were:

-- Evaluate the two-month reference period to ascertain the quality of the data. - Continue to monitor nonresponse and its effect on the data quality of the survey. - Explore electronic data collection, such as web questionnaires or smartphone apps, to reduced costs and improve data quality. - Explore alternative methods for estimating variance.
+- Evaluate the two-month reference period to ascertain the quality of the data. - Continue to monitor nonresponse and its effect on the data quality of the survey. - Explore electronic data collection, such as web questionnaires or smartphone apps, to reduce costs and improve data quality. - Explore alternative methods for estimating variance.

-In the effort to address these recommendations thus far, the MRIP team has begun evaluating the two-month reference period of the FES in comparison to alternative designs, and is beginning to explore electronic reporting options.
+In the effort to address these recommendations thus far, the MRIP team has evaluated the two-month reference period of the FES in comparison to alternative designs, explored electronic reporting options, and plans to further examine nonresponse.
 A pilot study was conducted to examine the impact of reference period on recall, and found no indication of omission error in the FES relative to one-month reference periods (Andrews et al., 2018).
-In the final two waves of 2018, a 'push to web' pilot study for the FES was conducted in order to test the feasibility of implementing a web-based FES questionnaire.
-The team plans to continue exploring other potential sources of bias in the design, as well as additional methods to improve the survey, in the coming years.
+In the final two waves of 2018, a 'push to web' pilot study for the FES was conducted in order to test the feasibility of implementing a web-based FES questionnaire, but results did not support transitioning to a web survey due to lower response rates and evidence of possible non-sampling error (Andrews, 2020).
+A nonresponse follow-up study was conducted in 2020 to evaluate nonresponse bias in the FES (Andrews, 2021).